 Elizabeth Josephine Rhea, known to everyone simply as ‘Betty Jo,’ has served her home town of Rock Hill and the state of South Carolina in a number of roles.
 She and husband Jimmy began their civic involvement with organizations like the Jaycees and Junior Welfare League.
 Rhea’s reputation with the League led to an invitation to join Rock Hill’s Parks and Recreation Commission, which she chaired.
 This was the springboard for her political career, which included eight years on Rock Hill’s City Council and twelve years as the city’s first female mayor.
 Throughout her career, Betty Jo Rhea has championed the arts, historic preservation and beautification, often in the face of stiff opposition.
 Rock Hill’s innovative strategy, Empowering the Vision, resulted in the city becoming a model for others because of the progress made in tree plantings and ordinances in support of beautification; a completely renovated downtown; the designation of historic districts and the introduction of public art.
 Rhea particularly championed public art, speaking at events across the United States about its importance to quality of life.
 She frequently lobbied the S.C.
 Legislature and the U.S. Congress in support of arts funding.
 Once when joining other urban leaders in protesting cuts to the budget of the National Endowment for the Arts, she spoke out at a press conference in the U.S. Capitol, saying, “We have to look after the soul of the people that live in our cities.”
 Most recently, Rhea has served on the SC Humanities Board.

-The Governor’s Award in the Humanities Luncheon will take place on Thursday, October 19, 2017 at the Hilton Columbia Center in Columbia, SC.
-Tickets are available for purchase by phone, mail or by secure online payment from the website.
+The Governor’s Award in the Humanities Luncheon took place on Thursday, October 19, 2017 at the Hilton Columbia Center in Columbia, SC.
+More than 200 people attended to celebrate the honorees.

 The mission of SC Humanities is to enrich the cultural and intellectual lives of all South Carolinians.
 Established in 1973, this 501(c) 3 organization is governed by a volunteer 21-member Board of Directors comprised of community leaders from throughout the state.
 It presents and/or supports literary initiatives, lectures, exhibits, festivals, publications, oral history projects, videos and other humanities-based experiences that directly or indirectly reach more than 250,000 citizens annually.